 Third-degree burns may extend all the way to bone.
 This type of burn injury can permanently destroy nerves, muscle, connective tissue, and even bone, resulting in permanent disfigurement and loss of ability.
 Third-degree burns are extremely painful, will cause irreversible damage, and come with several potentially fatal complications.

 Victims of burn injury may be entitled to seek compensation for medical expenses, including things like rehabilitation, physical therapy, and reconstructive surgery, as well as any wages lost during recovery or as a result of new physical limitations.
 If your injury was caused by someone else’s negligence, you may also be entitled to compensation for pain and suffering, forced changes to lifestyle, and similar noneconomic damages.
 The best way to determine what your claim may be worth is through a free, confidential, one-on-one consultation with one of the burn injury lawyers at Brown & Brown.

 Our burn injury lawyers bring years of experience to the table and have an unwavering commitment to each client we serve.
 We understand how difficult it can be to simply recover physically and emotionally from a serious injury, we are here to handle the practical aspects of your claim, protect you from unscrupulous insurance agents, and fight for the true compensation you are due.
 Call us today for a complimentary case review and learn how we can help you and your family get justice.

-Brown & Brown maintains offices in St. Louis, MO and Fairview Heights, IL to better serve victims of burn injury throughout the Greater St. Louis area.
+Brown & Brown maintains offices in St. Louis, MO and Illinois, IL to better serve victims of burn injury throughout the Greater St. Louis area.
 Call 314-333-3333 or 618-888-8888 to schedule your free case review at one of our offices – or let one of our attorneys come to you to help you understand your rights, your options, and the best path forward.